Directed Networks with a Differentially Private Bi-degree Sequence: Introduction

 \section{Introduction}

-As more and more network data (of all kinds, but especially social ones) are made publicly available, the data privacy becomes an important issue in network data analysis since they may contain sensitive information about individuals and their relationships (e.g., sexual relationships, email exchanges, financial transactions).
+As more and more network data (of all kinds, but especially social ones) are collected and made publicly available, the data privacy has become an important issue in network data analysis since they may contain sensitive information about individuals and their relationships (e.g., sexual relationships, email exchanges).
+Directly publishing these sensitive data with anonymized or unanonymized nodes could cause severe privacy problems or even lead to legal actions.
+For example, Netflix released the Netflix Prize data-set for public analysis in 2007, which contains anonymized network data about the viewing habits of its members.
+Two years later, Netflix was involved in a lawsuit with one of its members, who had been victimized by the resulting privacy invasion, because the de-anonymization technique make the re-identification of individuals possible using public information [\cite{Task:Clifton:2012}].
 Nevertheless, the benefit to analyze them are obvious to addressing a variety of important issues including disease transmission, fraud detection, precision marketing, among many others.
-The demand to preserve privacy has leaded to a rapid development on algorithms to release network data or aggregate network statistics safely [e.g., \cite{Lu:Miklau:2014, Task:Clifton:2012, Zheleva:Getoor:2011, Zhou:Pei:Luk:2008, Wang:Liau:Hsu:2006}].
-At the same time, it brings challenge for statistical inference since the original data are not observed and inference must be based on the noisy data.
-In addition, the structure of network data are non-standard.
-As a result, how to estimate model parameters and analyze their asymptotic properties using noisy data in many network models are still unknown or have not been properly explored.